Yurnero11/Kino_CMS/src/main/resources/static/bower_components/jvectormap/README.md

 This is an official git repository for the jVectorMap plug-in for jQuery.
-Its main purpose is to show interactive vector maps on the web pages.
+Its main purpose is to show interactive vector maps on the web page.

 You can find maps, documentation, examples and more at [the official site](http://jvectormap.com/)